Welcome to Bigroads.com's guide to planning a U.S. road trip!

 - Update your packing checklists so that your next trip will be easier.

 - Put all your stuff away in a fashion that will make it easier to find the items again; this can also encourage you to take on another road trip.

 - Backup your photographs, either to a cloud-based website (such as Dropbox.com or Box.com), or better yet, but an external hard drive and store a backup of your photographs in another location beside your house or apartment (i.e. your office, a bank safety deposit box, your parents’ house, etc.).
 It can be traumatic to lose your cherished travel photographs.

 NATIONAL PARK TIPS

-There are 59 official national parks in the United States, and much of the most beautiful and mind-blowing landscape scenery in America is contained within them.
+There are 61 official national parks in the United States as of April 2019, and much of the most beautiful and mind-blowing landscape scenery in America is contained within them.
 These parks are labeled as "our greatest national treasure" for a reason, and we encourage you to visit every single one of them over your lifetime.

 One of the silliest things you can do on your road trip is to try to blast through national parks.
 Each national park should be savored.
-If you would like a detailed overview of each of the 59 national parks, click
+If you would like a detailed overview of each of the U.S. national parks, please click

 TRAVELING WITH SMARTPHONES & 3G/4G TABLETS